Feed Monitor

 -

-to the end of the website’s main URL.
+Add /feed, /rss, or /atom to the end of the website’s URL.
+Many blogs and sites use these conventions.